klml/drfrederson/README.md

 ```

-The public site, where ever it is located (other server, CDN, etc), needs only html and js files.
-Only `_make/`-directory is needed for changing content.
-The `make.php` has **no role or user validation**, Protect this against violaton:
+The public site, where ever it is located (other server, CDN, etc), needs only html and assets (images, css, js) files.
+The `_make/`-directory is needed for changing content.
+The `make.php` has **no role or user validation**, protect this against violaton:

 * .htaccess for the whole *_make/*-directory.
 (Change existing .htaccess to a suitable [Basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication))
 * use editing only on secure machines like your desktop or intranet and publish all without *_make/* (e.g. `rsync --exclude=_make/`)